 Form 6765 is often overlooked by CPAs and taxpayers for its complexity.
 It’s a shame because taking advantage of the R&D Tax Credit is worthwhile.
 If you can legally lower your tax bill, why wouldn’t you?!

-Before filling out Form 6765, you must determine whether or not your employee’s (or your contractors) have spent time conducting “qualified research activities” (also known as QRAs).
-If they have, then the costs associated with these activities — also known as “qualified research expenses,” (QREs) are the building blocks of your R&D Credit calculation.
+Before filling out Form 6765, you must determine whether or not your employee’s (or your contractors) have spent time performing work which can be considered as “qualified research activities” (also known as QRAs).
+QRAs are determined by running the 4 Part Test.
+If their work passes the 4 Part Test then it is considered as a QRA.
+Additionally, the costs associated with these activities — also known as “qualified research expenses,” (QREs) are the building blocks of your R&D Credit calculation.
 For more details on how to calculate your QREs, check out our blog post, A Deeper Dive into Qualified Research Expenses.

 Internal Revenue Code section 41(d)(2) defines a “business component” as: